-The Caldwell College Nursing Department held its first Blessing of the Hands Ceremony on Jan.
+The Caldwell University Nursing Department held its first Blessing of the Hands Ceremony on Jan.
 29 starting a new tradition for nursing students.

 The ceremony was led by Sister Kathleen Tuite, O.P., vice president of student life, along with the Nursing faculty and President Nancy Blattner.